wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 ---
 layout: post
 title: "Overpaid Syndrome"
+tagline: "How my attitude changed from making money"
 date: 2013-10-18 00:00:00
 published: true

 ---

 It's no secret that in this current day and age, people in tech make a boatload